madsop/madsop.github.io/content/posts/2024-11-09-ringesentralen.md

 # Version two - the 2021 election campaign
 ![alt_text](./images/ring-start.png "")

-September 30th 2020, I made the first commit to the new repository.
+September 30th 2020, I made the first commit to <a href="https://github.com/Roedt/ringesentralen-backend">the new repository</a>.
 Bearing the knowledge of the inner workings of the first version in mind, as well as the functionality it provided and also its shortcomings in mind, I started with a blank codebase.